jsa-aerial/hanami/README.md

 # Hanami

 **Hanami** is a Clojure(Script) library and framework for creating interactive visualization applications based in [Vega-Lite](https://vega.github.io/vega-lite/) (VGL) and/or [Vega](https://vega.github.io/vega/) (VG) specifications.
 These specifications are declarative and completely specified by _data_ (JSON maps).
 VGL compiles into the lower level grammar of VG which in turn compiles to a runtime format utilizting lower level runtime environments such as [D3](https://d3js.org/), HTML5 Canvas, and [WebGL](https://github.com/vega/vega-webgl-renderer).
-In addition to VGL and VG, Hanami is built on top of [Reagent](http://reagent-project.github.io/) and [Re-Com](https://github.com/Day8/re-com).

 In keeping with the central data oriented tenet, Hanami eschews the typical API approach for generating specifications in favor of using recursive transforms of parameterized templates.
 This is also in keeping with the data transformation focus in functional programming, which is espcially nice in Clojure(Script).